pwillard/Journeyman/manuscript/Section 2.md

 W> *Don't Misunderstand Voltage*

-Most people, when asked, would say that 9 Volts is safe and that say, 10,000 volts will kill you... but the truth is, they would be wrong.
+Most people, when asked, would say that 9 Volts is safe and that say, 10,000 Volts will kill you... but the truth is, they would be wrong.
 The measure of what will kill you is actually related to current forced through your body and not voltage.
 Nearly any amount of current over 15 milliamps can give you a jolt and it is currents near 150 milliamps (mA), similar to what is used to drive a small toy motor, that can be be lethal.
 Under the right conditions, muscular spasms can occur that severely affect the heart.

 So what is the reality about lethal voltage?
 Well, your body forms a rudimentary resistor/capacitor combination and when the combination of current and voltage is enough that the human body can operate more like a conductor than an insulator, you can achieve electrocution if vital body parts are involved.
 It has been known to occur with as little as 48V DC if enough current is available and it traverses the right path, or wrong path depending on your view.
 It's something to keep in mind.